Xilinx/dfx-mgr/README.md

 You would need to provide dependency libraries using -DCMAKE_LIBRARY_PATH for cmake.

-There is generic cmake toolchian file for generic Linux which is in `cmake/platforms/cross-linux-gcc.cmake`
+There is generic cmake toolchain file for generic Linux which is in `cmake/platforms/cross-linux-gcc.cmake`

 Set the path where you have all the dependent libraries in build.sh.